-- The Foundation did not maintain adequate control or have formal policies in place over personnel records, as described below: - The Foundation did not have a system or process in place to track employee attendance. - o Employee requests for time off were not formally documented. - For 9 of 9 (100%) non-electronic receipts tested, totaling \$185,444, the Foundation was unable to provide supporting documentation showing dates of receipt.
-As such, we were unable to determine whether the receipts were deposited timely. - For 11 of 17 (65%) receipts tested, totaling \$391,675, the Foundation was unable to provide supporting documentation sufficient to enable us to determine whether the receipts were complete, mathematically accurate, and properly approved.
-As such, we were unable to determine whether the receipts met these requirements. - For 36 of 36 (100%) disbursements tested, totaling \$275,993, the Foundation was unable to provide supporting documentation showing approval of the disbursements.
+- The Foundation did not maintain adequate control or have formal policies in place over personnel records, as described below: - The Foundation did not have a system or process in place to track employee attendance. - o Employee requests for time off were not formally documented. - For 6 of 9 (67%) receipts tested, totaling \$27,400, the Foundation was unable to provide supporting documentation sufficient to enable us to determine whether the receipts were complete, mathematically accurate, and properly approved.
+As such, we were unable to determine whether the receipts met these requirements. - For 18 of 37 (49%) disbursements tested, totaling \$44,012, the Foundation was unable to provide supporting documentation showing approval of the disbursements.
 As such, we were unable to determine whether the disbursements were properly approved in accordance with applicable policies.